 Our curious techs recently took a close look at Zebra’s next-gen mobile computer to see what more it can offer.
 Here’s what we found.

 Android is a Smart OS Choice for the Zebra TC52

 Let’s face it.
 A majority of your workers are familiar with Android.
 They use it on their personal technology.
 So, why not take advantage of this common platform and streamline the training required for enterprise use?
 With Android poised to gain market share—the result of both its own advances and the demise of Microsoft Windows Mobile for business use—this platform will give you ease of use, quick user adoption, a large developer community, and the higher level of security you need to protect your data.

 Zebra pre-installs Mobility Extensions (Mx) on its handheld computers.
 This fortified Android integrates government-grade, AES-256 data encryption.

-The View Is Great with the TC52
+The View Is Great

 The TC52 features a 5-inch display, plenty of room for viewing apps, even the graphics-intensive ones.
 The screen is designed to give you maximum readability, even when you’re working outside on a sunny day.